By Jill Dunchick

 My first official task at BES occurred at 5:30 am in August, 2012.
-I was to hold a bright orange, 2 x 3 ft URGENCY sign at the entrance to the elevators at 31 Milk Street and welcome the Fellowship cohort of 2012.
+I was to hold a bright orange, two-by-three-foot URGENCY sign at the entrance to the elevators at 31 Milk Street and welcome the Fellowship cohort of 2012.
 I didn’t say much.
 If memory serves me correctly, I chose from the following phrases, “Good Morning.
 Welcome.
-Proceed to the 6th floor.
+Proceed to the sixth floor.
 Nice to meet you.”
-One by one – and sometimes in groups of two or three – the Fellowship cohort hurried up to the 6th floor to begin a life-changing leadership journey with Sue Walsh.
+One by one – and sometimes in groups of two or three – The Fellowship cohort hurried up to the 6th floor to begin a life-changing leadership journey with Sue Walsh.

 Urgent (adj): (of a person or their manner) earnest and persistent in response to a pressing situation

 Frantic (adj): conducted in a hurried, excited, or chaotic way, typically because of the need to act quickly

 Here are two basic scenarios that I coach almost every leader on at least one time during our coaching sessions.
 As I do when I train leaders, I have broken these scenarios down into urgent leadership presence and frantic leadership presence:

 Scenario #1: Walking down the hallway during instruction